But then there are the daring boy names starting with I, from Shakespeare’s Iago to Elba’s Idris.

 BOY NAMES STARTING WITH I IN THE US TOP 1000

 When it comes to I names, Isaac is the leader of the pack.
 This Old Testament favorite comes with a delightful meaning: he will laugh.
+Many names mean joy or happiness, but few names are so directly tied to laughter.

 Brief and complete, this Scottish spin on John entered in the US Top 1000 in the 1930s.
 It’s been in the Top 100 since the 1980s, making it a modern staple.